 These are among the most sought-after mushrooms you can forage in the wild.
 Although learning how to identify Matsutake mushrooms is not always easy.
 There are some lookalikes that can confuse you.

 I’ve been a tree planter for many years now, and I’ve had the opportunity to see Matsutake mushrooms numerous times.
 At first, you’re not always 100% sure that’s what they are but with experience, you’ll be confident every time you see them.

-They have an interesting flavor and frankly, an amazing scent, kind of like a mix of cinnamon and pine.
+They have an interesting flavor and frankly, an amazing scent, kind of like a mix of spice and pine.

 I think any mushroom lover should go hunt for them, so I decided to share my knowledge and teach you how to identify Matsutake mushrooms.